openjs-foundation/cross-project-council/collaboration-spaces/COLLABORATION_NETWORK.md

 ## Authority Delegation

-The Cross Project Council (CPC) main delegate scoped authority to a collaboration space.
+The Cross Project Council (CPC) may delegate scoped authority to a collaboration space.
 In such cases, the collaboration space may formally represent the Foundation, for example in a standards organization.

 Collaboration Spaces to which the CPC delegates authority are listed below: